10-5-pursuit/lab-github/questions.md

 9. **How does GitHub's 'forking' feature work, and what is its primary purpose?**

    \`\`\`
+   a copy of an existing repository in which the new owner disconnects the codebase from previous committers. it gives you a chance to work     on the code apart from the actual shared file.
    \`\`\`

-10. **What is GitHub Actions, and how is it used in software development?**
+11. **What is GitHub Actions, and how is it used in software development?**

    \`\`\`
    \`\`\`